-Similar to most sports, acute injuries such as ankle sprains, concussions, and shoulder dislocations can occur during baseball games, but the significant stresses placed on the body during the throwing of a baseball subject kids to a separate group of injuries that are more unique to throwing sports.
+Similar to most sports, baseball injuries can happen at anytime, either from overuse or a traumatic event that creates an acute injury.
+Acute injuries such as ankle sprains, concussions, and shoulder dislocations can occur during baseball games, but the physical stresses of throwing of a baseball subject kids to a separate group of injuries that are more unique to throwing sports.

 The majority of overuse injuries that occur during baseball affect the shoulder and elbow, with shoulder injuries being slightly more common.

 The shoulder joint is a ball (humerus) and socket (glenoid).
 The rotator cuff is a group of muscles that help stabilize the shoulder during the throwing motion, and the labrum is also a stabilizing structure that helps prevent the shoulder from dislocation.
 These soft-tissues can be injured in isolation, but more commonly, they are both injured in the thrower’s shoulder.

 Partial tears of the rotator cuff and anterior labral tears are very common.

 In younger athletes, a condition called Little Leaguer’s Shoulder can be a source of pain as well.
 In children, the bones grow from an area known as the growth plate.
 This area of the bone at the top of the humerus (upper arm) is more susceptible to injury, particularly in situations where the shoulder is overused.
 Little Leaguer’s Shoulder refers to inflammation of the growth plate due to throwing.

 A similar condition may affect the growth plate at the elbow of young children, and it is referred to as Little Leaguer’s Elbow.